slatedocs/slate/source/includes/_errors.md

 404 | Not Found -- The resource could not be found.
 Check the provided ID.
 405 | Method Not Allowed -- You tried to access a resource with an invalid method (POST / GET / PUT / PATCH).
 406 | Not Acceptable -- You requested a format that isn't json nor multipart.
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+429 | Too Many Requests -- Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.